marijnh/Eloquent-JavaScript/10_modules.md

 {{id require}}

-The `require` function, in its most simple form, looks something like
+We can define `require`, in its most minimal form, like this:
-this:

 ```{test: wrap, sandbox: require}
 require.cache = Object.create(null);